syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-Linux.md

 ## Steps to create Word document programmatically in .NET Core application on Linux system:

-1.Execute the following command in Linux terminal to create a new .NET Core Console application project on Linux
+1.Execute the following command in Linux terminal to create a new .NET Core Console application.

 <table>
 <tr>